Connie's Clubhouse

 At Connie's Clubhouse, we're working toward a long-term vision: Connie's Village, a sustainable, inclusive community where individuals with disabilities and their families can thrive together.

 We envision a place where families don't navigate challenges alone.
-Connie's Village will offer affordable housing, meaningful employment opportunities, daily programs, and comprehensive support, all within a connected community.
+Connie's Village will offer affordable housing (not renting), meaningful employment opportunities, daily programs, and comprehensive support, all within a connected community.
 This will create a stable and enduring place where individuals can live, work, learn, and grow, in addition to offering a supportive environment for caregivers.

 • Affordable, accessible, stable housing options